Bobberty/MTASTS-EXIM-PERL/README.md

 ### getmta:
 #### getmta (DomainName) (HostName)
   If the HostName is not provided, this script will check the MTA-STS dns record and HTTP record.
 And will put the MTA-STS record into an LMDB database.
-The return will be "endorce", "testing", "none", "dane" or "fail".
+The return will be "enforce", "testing", "none", "dane" or "fail".
 A "fail" means that there is a problem with the MTA-STS information.

   If the Domain name is not in the database, the MTA-STS dns and http will be polled and checked.
 The data will be placed into the LMDB database.